as-ideas/add-to-homescreen-react/README.md

 | customPromptPlatformDependencies | See section [Browser specific prompt dialog configuration](#browser-specific-prompt-dialog-configuration). | |

 ## Custom Prompt Content

+The custom prompt is a dialog shown by the Add-to-Homescreen component if the browser does not support a native dialog or this native dialog is not available yet because there was no user interaction (user gesture) yet when the component is invoked.

 The `customPromptContent` configuration parameter allows to globally define (for all platforms) the content of the custom prompt dialog.
 It contains the following customizable parameters: